Personal injury claims FAQs

 Children are unable to make claims on their own behalf and must therefore be made by a trusted adult, usually a parent or grandparent.

 When someone makes a claim on behalf of a child, they are known as a 'Litigation Friend'.
 A Litigation Friend can't be anyone who has was in any way responsible for the accident.
-This means, for example, if the mother of the injured child was driving the vehicle, and they were either fully or partially responsible for the accident that caused the injury, they would not be able to be the Litigation Friend and instead would have to be another trusted family member or friend.
+This means, for example, if a child is injured in a road traffic collision, if the mother of the injured child was driving the vehicle, and they were either fully or partially responsible for the accident that caused the injury, they would not be able to be the Litigation Friend and instead would have to be another trusted family member or friend.

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley